 Address: 4257 Northeast Dr, St. Louis, MO 63110

 Within the park, there are more than just green spaces.
-Its historic gardens date back to the 1850s, offering you the best native flowers and plants for you to admire.
+Its historic gardens date back to the 1850s, offering you the best native flowers and plants to admire.

 In addition, there are numerous walk paths and trails to help you explore and discover what’s in this park.
 These paths will lead you to even more attractions, such as the ornate gates, Victorian pavilions, and numerous historic houses spread everywhere.

 The gardens offer free admission and are open daily from sunrise to sunset.
-So, it’s the perfect place to go for a walk, have a picnic, or just relax and take in the beauty of nature.
+So, it’s the perfect place to go for a walk, picnic, or relax and enjoy nature’s beauty.

 See Related: Best National Parks in the Midwest (+ NPS Sites)